Salmon River Watershed Management Plan

 What Didn't Work?

-The community was invited to participate in the SRWMP at the start if the Action Plan development, but little participation was forthcoming.
+The community was invited to participate in the SRWMP at the start of the action plan development, but little participation was forthcoming.
 This may be due to the initial structure of the SRWMP not admitting members of the public, and a consequent gradual process of disillusionment with the institution over time.

-As there was little documentation about the original vision and the mission of the Partnership, an understanding of the rationale for the Partnership was not shared amongst the people around the table.
+As there was little documentation about the original vision and the mission of the partnership, an understanding of the rationale for the partnership was not shared amongst the people around the table.
 Strong personalities in the group and a continual disagreement with each other’s approaches led to the establishment of operating rules and conflict resolution mechanisms.
-The original process intended to have a series of committees and sub-committees form the Action Plan, however, whilst it was being developed a number of agencies were reducing their time commitments to the Partnership so many of the sub-committees were disbanded.
-Consequently most of the items in the Action Plan were worked out at the monthly meetings of the Partnership with many proposals being watered down in order for a consensus to be reached between all parties.
+The original process intended to have a series of committees and sub-committees form the action plan, however, whilst it was being developed a number of agencies were reducing their time commitments to the partnership so many of the sub-committees were disbanded.
+Consequently, most of the items in the Action Plan were worked out at the monthly meetings of the partnership with many proposals watered down for a consensus to be reached between all parties.

 At the same time as LEPS and residents spent considerable time and money on restoration and prevention of destruction of habitat, a number of significant infractions in the streambed were allowed to incur without any consequences.
-Neither the DFO or the Ministry of Environment, Lands and Parks (MELP) took a strong stand in the enforcement of rules.
+Neither the DFO or the Ministry of Environment, Lands and Parks (MELP) took a strong stand on the enforcement of rules.
 Rather, they preferred to negotiate with the violators on a bilateral basis.
-And the result was a corresponding lack of disengagement, alienation and subsequent weakening of commitment to the process by the other stakeholders (Dale and Onyx 2005).
+The result was a corresponding disengagement, alienation and subsequent weakening of commitment to the process by the other stakeholders (Dale and Onyx, 2005).

-After the first three years, a number of the key drivers of the Partnership left to be replaced by others.
-At the same time, the funding that had initiated the Partnership had run out and so the coordinator’s position was terminated.
-Many of the replacements did not have an ongoing or shared vision for the group and soon the momentum of the group was faltering.
-In addition, some members of the partnership became disillusioned with the process.
-It became apparent that the management plan, when it was produced would, in reality have little real impact on the management of Salmon River.
+After the first three years, a number of the key drivers of the partnership left and were replaced by others.
+At the same time, the funding that had initiated the partnership had run out and consequently, the coordinator’s position was terminated.
+Many of the replacements did not have an ongoing or shared vision for the group and momentum was faltering.
+In addition, some members of the SRWMP became disillusioned with the process.
+It became apparent that the management plan, when it was produced would, in reality, have little real impact on the management of Salmon River.
 This lack of implementation has proven to be the case.

-By the middle of 2000, after innumerable revisions to the Plan, the members around the table still could not agree.
-Finally, a push was made by a few members to finish the Plan.
-By this time, the plan did not have many concrete outcomes, mainly recommendations and was diluted enough to be accepted by all the members.
-Furthermore, there was no commitment from the Township to implement the Plan.
+By the middle of 2000, after innumerable revisions to the plan, SRWMP's members still could not agree and a push was made by a few members to finish the plan.
+By this time, the plan did not have many concrete outcomes, mainly recommendations, and was diluted to be acceptable to all the members.
+Furthermore, there was no commitment from the Township to implement the plan.

-As members left the Partnership, including key founding members, the vision of the management plan was lost.
+As members left the partnership, including the key founding members, the vision of the management plan faltered.
 This had a number of effects:

-- The stakeholders lost interest and focus, resulting in a dilute plan that was too broad and too unfocused.
+- The stakeholders lost interest and focus, resulting in a diluted plan that was too broad and too unfocused.

-- As interest was lost key the profile of the process within the stakeholder organisations was lost, people with less authority as decision makers were attending meetings leading to a loss of integrity of the process.
+- As interest waned, the profile of the process within stakeholder organisations weakened, and people with less authority as decision makers attended meetings leading to a loss of integrity of the process.

-Due to a lack of legislative oversight the plan has no authority, continuing the legacy of poor enforcement.
-This is partly the cause of a lack of interest in the plan by the community or the stakeholders in the partnership.
-The lack of authority may be attributed to the plan being broad and lacking in concrete commitments for any organisation, and the topics covered by the plan frequently cut across organisations boundaries, and without legislation attributing authority it is easy for any one organisation to dispute responsibility.
+Due to a lack of legislative oversight, the plan has no authority, perpetuating the legacy of weak enforcement in the area.
+This is partly due to a lack of interest in the plan by the community or the stakeholders in the partnership.
+The plan's lack of authority may also be attributed to it's broadness and lack of concrete commitments for the oversight organisations.
+The topics covered by the plan frequently cut across the responsible organisational boundaries.
+Without legislative authority, it is easy for the organisations to dispute responsibility.

 Financial Costs and Funding Sources

 The process was largely driven through the employment of a full-time coordinator.
-This funded position allowed for time and resources to be spent to maintain the profile and momentum of the process.
-Once this funding was lost the process began to slow down and the partnership disintegrated.
-There was a brief resurgence while the plan was being produced due to the coordination responsibility being held by the DFO, and the coordination role being paid for as part of a regular job, but this role was also eventually withdrawn.
+This funded position allowed for time and resources to maintain the profile and the momentum of the process.
+Once the coordinator position was discontinued, the process slowed and the partnership disintegrated.
+There was a brief resurgence when DFO assumed responsibility for coordination while the plan was being produced, but this role was also eventually withdrawn.

 Research Analysis

 Community partnerships can be a valuable and productive way of producing environmental management plans, enhancing social capital in the community in the process and bringing disparate groups together.
-However, it is difficult to maintain a partnership, or engage successfully with the wider community, if there is a perception that the resulting document will not have the impact or the policy/management relevance that it requires to achieve the goals of that community or the stakeholders in the process.
+However, it is difficult to maintain a partnership, or engage successfully with the wider community, if there is a perception that the resulting document will not have the impact or the policy/management relevance required to achieve the goals of the community or the stakeholders.

 Such partnerships also have a momentum; once key people star to leave, or the process gets disrupted or slows down then that momentum is lost and the results are likely less than expected or required, leading to further disillusionment.